Settlement Agreement Solicitors

 These can be paid tax free in certain circumstances and advice should be taken.

-What if the termination payments stagger a tax year?
+What if the termination payments are staggered across the end of a tax year?

-The general rule is that there can only be one £30,000 ex gratia payment for termination.
-The tax to be paid on the taxable element of the settlement will be calculated with reference to the tax year in which it is paid or the employee can require it to be paid.
+The general rule is that there can only be one £30,000 ex-gratia payment for termination.
+The tax to be paid on the taxable element of the settlement will be calculated with reference to the tax year in which it is paid or the tax year in which the employee can require it to be paid.